 Simply put, molds are a microscopic living organism.
 A single spore is so tiny that it cannot be seen by the naked eye, which means that it may be in your home and behind a wall, without you even knowing it.
 If you can visibly see that you have a problem, it typically means it has been there for a long period of time, because it has time to grow and spread in an area large enough to be visible.
 It generally grows on porous materials, such as wood, drywall, fabric and carpets; however, it can also grow on non-porous materials such as tile.
 It needs the right conditions to grow.
 There has usually been some type of water damage and the area has stayed wet long enough for the spores to grow.

-Possible symptoms and health effects
+e symptoms and health effects

 When there is black mold inside of the walls, it often causes allergy-like symptoms, including watery eyes, sneezing and running nose.
 If anyone in your home has respiratory problems, such as asthma and those with a weakened immune system may have a higher risk of infections from exposure to the mold.
 Black mold can also cause more serious illness, such as sleep disorders, memory loss, bleeding lungs in infants and sudden infant death syndrome.